History of telephone numbers in the United Kingdom: Director system

-Director schemes were gradually introduced in other major cities of the UK — Birmingham, Edinburgh, Glasgow, Liverpool and Manchester.
+Director schemes were gradually introduced in other major cities, Birmingham, Edinburgh, Glasgow, Liverpool and Manchester.

 Introduction of area codes and local dialling codes in non-director areas

 Following successful trials of Rural Automatic Exchanges (RAX) from 1921, standardised automatic exchanges were gradually introduced to smaller towns and rural areas.
 Each RAX was connected to a 'parent' exchange in a larger town.
 At first, RAX exchanges only allowed subscribers to dial numbers on the same exchange: for numbers on other exchanges, subscribers had to dial '0' (or occasionally '01') to call an operator at a manual switchboard in the parent exchange.
 Later RAX exchanges introduced direct dialling to parent automatic exchanges by dialling '9' followed by the subscriber number, and direct connections to manual operators at other nearby exchanges by dialling 6, 7 or 8.
 This set the pattern for later local codes.

 'Large multichange exchange areas' were developed from 1925 to allow several 'satellite' exchanges within provincial cities to be connected to a main exchange, using different number ranges for each exchange without separate dialling codes.
 This has become known as a linked numbering scheme.

 The installation of Unit Automatic Exchanges (UAX) from 1937 introduced local dialling codes for the first time outside the Director areas: subscribers could now directly dial calls to and from nearby automatic exchanges using short dialling codes.
 Unlike Director codes or modern dialling codes, the code for a specific destination would vary from exchange to exchange: for example, the local code for Totnes was 997 from Bigbury, but 882 from Blackawton and 86 from Paignton.
 Trunk calls (long-distance calls beyond the local call charging area) still required connection by an operator.